 - 4 September, 1:30 pm, The Importance of Being Earnest

 Day 5: We’ll take a break from the theater to travel a bit farther abroad into the Klamath Basin, famous for its teeming national wildlife refuges.
 Along our route are diverse coniferous forests where we should see Dusky Flycatcher, White-headed Woodpecker, Cassin’s Vireo, Pygmy Nuthatch, Mountain Chickadee, and Mountain Bluebird.
-We’ll drive around the enormous Upper Klamath Lake in search of Ruddy Duck, Western and Clark’s Grebes, and American White Pelican.
+We’ll then drive through the national wildlife refuges in search of Ruddy Duck, Western and Clark’s Grebes, American White Pelican, White-faced Ibis, and Tricolored Blackbird.
 Staying overnight far from civilization among pine forests and sedge meadows, we’ll enjoy a home-grilled dinner on the patio.
-Afterward we may take a short trip to look for owls.
+Afterward we may take a short trip to look for owls or listen for Yellow Rail.
 Night in Fort Klamath.

 Day 6: We’ll visit magnificent Crater Lake National Park this morning, checking the coniferous forests on the way up the mountain for Williamson’s Sapsucker and Cassin’s Finch.
 Birding above treeline at the lodge and the rim overlooking the crystal blue lake (the deepest in North America) could produce Clark’s Nutcracker, Canada Jay, and possibly Gray-crowned Rosy-Finch.
 It will be a memorable day in one of the most scenic national parks in the country.
 In the afternoon we’ll return to Ashland and the festival in time for our farewell dinner and attend a final evening performance.
 Night in Ashland.